frchiron/crafted_design_exercises/SOLID_java/README.md

 **Lesson:**

-* New features can be slid into the code almost without change
+- New features can be slid into the code almost without change
+	- Minor change on DiscountCalculator and NoDiscountBooks
-* Changes while adding new functionality are small and localised
+- Changes while adding new functionality are small and localised
-* Changes happen in the main (application assembly) and not in the domain
+- Changes happen in the main (application assembly) and not in the domain
+	- This would happen if using Dependency Injection frameworks